-I am able to provide an Australian, Aboriginal & Torres Strait Islander flags to approved organisations and individuals, Each organisation and individual is entitled to one flag per year.
+I am able to provide Australian, Aboriginal & Torres Strait Islander flags to approved organisations and individuals.
+Our office has a limited quota available for supply to individuals per financial year.
+Requests are required in writing via letter or email.

 CONGRATULATORY MESSAGES